Skip to main content

 Elective Topics (12 Hours)

-Participants must choose at least 6 topics, with a minimum length of 30 minutes for each.
-Examples include:
+Training providers must choose at least 6 topics from the construction industry elective topic list and dedicate a minimum of 30 minutes to each.

 Optional Topics (4 Hours)